moonwafer-io/mw-vue-notify/README.md

 app.use(MWVueNotify, {}); // Can provide config to change default behavior - see below.
 ```

 Add this tag to your top-level Vue component.
+This is where all of your notification elements will be mounted into the DOM.
 ```html
 <mw-vn-notification-display></mw-vn-notification-display>
 ```